http4k/Writing_Test_Driven_Apps_with_http4k/README.md

         valid words "the", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog" if path word in words then OK else NOT_FOUND
     run: passes
+    code: implement FakeDictionary
+        /{word} GET to Response(OK)

 ## 15. use the dictionary in the WordCounter, also change the tests to only expect valid words
+    refactor: rename `can count words to `can count valid words`
+        expect: using hamkrest - status OK and body = 3
+    run: fails
+    test: add FakeDictionary() to WordCounterApp constructor - is HttpHandler
+    run: fails
+    code: wrap dictionaryHttp in Dictionary inside WordCounterApp introduce extension function Dictionary.validWordsFrom - split body by " " and map each word with isValid() use validWordsFrom in count
+    run: pass
+    code: use validWordsFrom in analyse
+    run: fails
+    IDE: approve tests
+    run: pass

 ## 16. add Chaos Engine and a new test to confirm what our client does when this happens.

 ## 17. add main method to convert fake into a real server and configure chaos within it.
 Demo with swagger...